MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ehstorbandmgmt/ns-ehstorbandmgmt-_band_security_info.md

 The type of encryption algorithm identifier used.
 This must be set to <b>AlgoIdTypeOidString</b>.

+### -field CryptoAlgoOidString

+The encryption algorithm used to protect the data in the band.

+### -field CryptoAlgoOidString.Offset

+The offset from the beginning of this structure where the encryption algorithm OID string begins.

+### -field CryptoAlgoOidString.Length

+The length of the OID string identifying the encryption algorithm.
+This is a byte-length value including a NULL terminator for the OID string.

+### -field CryptoAlgoNumericId

+Reserved.

 ### -field Metadata

 A metadata field available for use by a key manager.